 After eating hamburgers around the world in countries like Slovenia, Vietnam and Portugal, we can attest that American burgers are the best burgers in the world.
 We like ours grilled to light pink medium rare before we add fresh tomatoes, sliced onions and various condiments.

-The history of hamburger is as clear as mud with Hamburg, Germany and various American cities staking a claim to its origin.
+The history of hamburger is as clear as mud with Hamburg in Germany and various American cities staking a claim to its origin.
 Regardless of where the humble hamburger was invented, it’s fair to say that it was perfected in the USA where’s it’s since achieved ‘national dish’ status.

 Hamburger variations run the gamut with toppings like cheese, chili, bacon and even avocado in the mix.
 We rarely say no to a Patty Melt with a hamburger patty, onions and cheese fried inside two pieces of rye bread.
 As for vegetarians, they say yes to the plant-based Impossible Burger.